Sublinear Random Access Generators for Preferential Attachment Graphs: Preliminaries

 Note that $\sum_{i=1}^n \degdist(G)_i=1$.

 We also define the in-degree distribution $\indegdist(G)$ by

 \LongVersionEnd

-In the sequel, when we say that an event occurs {\em with high probability} (or {\em w.h.p}) we mean that it occurs with probability at least $1-\frac{1}{n^c}$, for some constant $c$.
+In the sequel, when we say that an event occurs {\em with high probability} (or {\em w.h.p}) we mean that it occurs with probability at least $1-\frac{1}{n^c}$, for some constant $c>0$. { We state the complexities of our algorithm (and our subroutines) with the guarantee of high probability.
+Therefore, there is some negligible probability that our algorithm will require more resources~\footnote{ We note that in any case the resources consumed by the algorithm can be bounded by the resources consumed by the sequential standard algorithm since one can easily abort and implement a sequential algorithm in the unlikely event that the on-the fly generator consumes too much resources.}. }

 \ShortVersion For ease of presentation, we use in the algorithms arrays of size $n$.
-However, in order to keep the space complexity low, we implement these arrays by means of balanced search trees, with keys in $[1,n]$.
+However, in order to keep the space complexity low, we implement these arrays by means of balanced search trees, with keys in $\{1, \ldots , n\}$.
 Thus, the space used by the ``arrays'' is the number of keys stored.
 The time complexities that we give are therefore to be multiplied by a factor of $O(\log n)$. \ShortVersionEnd

-\LongVersion For ease of presentation, we use in the algorithms arrays of size $n$.
-However, in order to give the desired upper bounds on the space complexity, we implement these arrays by means of balanced search trees, where the keys are in $[1,n]$.
-To access item $i$ in the ``array'' key $i$ is searched in the tree and the value in that node is returned; if the key is not found, then $\nil$ if $i$ is returned.
-Thus, the space used by the ``arrays'' is the number of keys stored, and the time complexity of our algorithms is multiplied by a factor of $O(\log n)$ compared to the time complexity that it would have with a standard random-access implementation of the arrays.
+\LongVersion For ease of presentation, define the algorithm making use of {\em arrays} of size $n$.
+However, in order to give the desired upper bounds on the space complexity, we implement these arrays by means of balanced search trees, where the keys are in $\{1, \ldots , n\}$.
+To access item $i$ in the virtual array, key $i$ is searched in the tree and the value in that node is returned; if the key is not found, then $\nil$ is returned.
+Thus, the space used by the virtual arrays is the number of keys stored, and the time complexity of our algorithms is multiplied by a factor of $O(\log n)$ compared to the time complexity that it would have with a standard random-access implementation of the arrays.
 When we state upper bounds on time, we take into account these $O(\log n)$ factors.
-As common, we analyze the space complexity in terms of ``words'' of size $O(\log n)$ \LongVersionEnd
+As common, we analyze the space complexity in terms of words of size $O(\log n)$. \LongVersionEnd

 \LongVersion